Justin-Credible/Ionic-TypeScript-Starter/docs/index.md

 I put this starter project together after looking for examples of how to use TypeScript with an Ionic/Angular application.
 There were several simple code snippets and examples out there, but nothing that showed how to structure an entire mobile application.

 Furthermore, most examples I found didn't really take full advantage of TypeScript.
-I wanted to explore what a well-structured mobile application could look like and to avoid the deeply nested annonymous JavaScript functions pattern I commonly ran across.
+I wanted to explore what a well-structured mobile application could look like and to avoid the deeply nested anonymous JavaScript functions pattern I commonly ran across.

 My goal was a clean, easy-to-read codebase intuitive for anyone to get started with, even those without much Ionic or Angular experience.